Firestore Security rules

 }

-For example, to enforce that the requested character's zone is the same as the player's character's zone
+For example, we enforce that the requested character's zone is the same as the player's character's zone

 match /overworld_characters/{overworld_character} {